Web Content Display

 We take appropriate security measures to protect against unauthorised access to or unauthorised alteration, disclosure or destruction of data.
 These include password protection, appropriate encryption of sensitive data, and internal reviews of our data collection, storage and processing practices and security measures.

 We restrict access to personal information to organisers that are members of SRCM.
-Controlled access will be assured through OpenERP open source software, which has been customized for SRCM use.
+Controlled access will be assured through OpenERP open source software, which has been customised for SRCM use.
 SRCM organisers will only be able to view the data in AIMS pertaining to members in the geographical area for which they bear responsibility, and will not have access to data pertaining to other areas.
 A few coordinators with responsibilities for SRCM globally (e.g., the President of SRCM) or for the functioning of AIMS (system administrators) will have access to the entire database.

 Data Protection Officers